 Discover if this is a suitable investor for your startup.
 If they are we'll make a warm introduction for free.
 Otherwise, we'll connect you with matching investors.

-Red Tree Venture Capital is an early-stage life science venture firm founded in 2020 and headquartered in Redwood City, California.
-The firm was established to capitalize on the rich ecosystem of innovation present in the West Coast's leading academic and research institutions.
-Red Tree closed its inaugural fund, Red Tree Venture Capital Fund I, in 2022, successfully raising $272 million to invest in transformative science.
+Red Tree Venture Capital is an early-stage life science venture firm founded in 2020 and based in Redwood City, California.
+The firm was established to leverage relationships with leading West Coast academic and research institutions, aiming to source innovative life science companies.
+In 2022, Red Tree closed its inaugural fund, Red Tree Venture Capital Fund I, raising a total of $272 million to invest in transformative science.

 Red Tree Venture Capital employs a West Coast-centric investment strategy, primarily targeting early-stage companies developing first-in-class and/or best-in-class therapeutics.
 The firm concentrates on significant unmet needs in oncology, neurology, and immunology.
 Red Tree aims to provide initial institutional capital to approximately half of the companies it funds, supporting breakthrough science from seed, preclinical, or early clinical stages.

-Red Tree Venture Capital has invested in several notable companies connected to premier West Coast institutions, including Stanford University, the University of California, San Francisco, and the University of California, Los Angeles.
-The firm’s portfolio includes:
+Red Tree Venture Capital has invested in several companies connected to premier West Coast institutions, including Stanford University, the University of California, San Francisco, and the University of California, Los Angeles.
+Notable portfolio companies include:

-These companies exemplify Red Tree's commitment to investing in transformative life science innovations that have the potential to significantly impact patient care and treatment outcomes.
+These companies exemplify Red Tree's commitment to supporting transformative science and addressing critical healthcare challenges.

 Heath Lukatch, Ph.D.: Co-Founder and Managing Partner.
-Heath has extensive experience in the life sciences sector, having previously worked at leading venture capital firms and biotech companies.
-He holds a Ph.D. in a relevant scientific field.
+Heath has extensive experience in the life sciences sector, having previously worked at leading venture firms and focusing on early-stage investments.

 Jennifer Cochran, Ph.D.: Co-Founder and Chief Scientific Advisor.
-Jennifer brings a wealth of scientific expertise and has a strong background in research and development within the biotech industry.
-She has held academic positions at prestigious institutions.
+Jennifer brings a wealth of scientific expertise and has a strong background in biotechnology and therapeutics development.

 Jeremy Caldwell, Ph.D.: Managing Director.
-Jeremy has a proven track record in venture capital and has led investments in several successful biotech startups.
-He holds a Ph.D. and has experience in both academia and industry.
+Jeremy has a proven track record in venture capital and has led numerous successful investments in the life sciences space.

 In 2022, Red Tree Venture Capital successfully closed its inaugural fund, raising $272 million to invest in transformative life science innovations.
 The firm has been actively sourcing innovative life science companies through its relationships with leading West Coast academic and research institutions.